Welcome to the SaveTheBarclayGrounds.org website!

 The Barclay Grounds Preservation Alliance (BGPA) was formed to raise public awareness of the potential loss of this important site to the community.
 A petition was launched which generated over 2,100 signatures calling on West Chester Borough Council to save the Barclay Grounds.
 As a result of this broad public support the Borough Council voted on December 30th, 2013 to purchase the Barclay Grounds to make it a public park.
 The purchase was, however, dependent on receiving sufficient public grants and private donations to cover the purchase price.

 To ensure the Barclay Grounds would be saved the BGPA guaranteed to cover up to $200,000 of any shortfall between the amount of grants received and the purchase price for the property.
 The BGPA paid for the initial down payment on the property and for grant applications to be written (which secured almost a million dollars in County and State grants).
 In order to meet the Borough’s deadline for the closing on the property the BGPA donated the $60,000 that we had raised by that date and took out a loan for the additional $140,000 to fulfill our guarantee.
-We are now raising money to pay off that loan … and ask for your support.

 Help Save The Barclay Grounds